Marsh Valley School District superintendent in stable condition after attack - Local News 8

 Deputies booked Battson into the Bannock County Jail on Tuesday evening.
 Hansen is in stable condition, according to hospital officials.

-The Bannock County Prosecutors office is charging Battson with aggravated battery, which carries a maximum sentence of 15 years in prison.
+The Bannock County Prosecutors office is charging Battson with aggravated battery, which carries a maximum sentence of 15 years in prison and a $50,000 fine.

 Comments